septag/Junkyard/README.md

 And that's it.
 Open the Xcode project and run your targets.

-### Android
-For android, you need visual-studio 2022 with the following *Mobile Development with C++* components installed:
-    - OpenJDK (Microsoft distribution)
-    - Android NDK (R23C)
-    - C++ Android development tools
-You can probably build and debug with android-studio by having Android SDK (API 29) and NDK R23 since it's just a gradle project.
-But I've never tried it.
-Overall, I think everybody knows that android build tools are a mess (along with many other things on that platform).

-Then just open `projects/Android/JunkyardAndroid.sln` and build any configuration.

 ## Running the Examples
 Currently, there are a few very basic examples.
 First thing to consider is that you must run the examples with **Current Directory** set to the root path of the project so `data` directory can be accessed by them.

 They also usually require some sort of asset files.
 The example assets are not included in the repo, so you need to download those with provided scripts.
 All test/example apps reside in `code/Tests` directory, each as a single cpp file:

 - *TestAsset*: Synthetic asset manager test program.
-Loads and unloads blocks of unique assets layed out on a grid.
+Loads and unloads blocks of unique assets laid out on a grid.
 Before running the example, make sure to run the script `code/Tests/TestAsset.bat` (or `code/Tests/TestAsset.sh`).
 This will actually run a python script to procedurally generate some assets in `data/TestAsset`.
 - *TestBasicGfx*: Basic graphics backend tests.
 Contains multiple scenes, mostly with GLTF meshes.
 Before running this example, make sure to run the script `code/Tests/TestBasicGfx.bat` (or `code/Tests/TestBasicGfx.sh`).
 This will also fetch some GLTF meshes+textures from the internet and put them in `data/TestBasicGfx`.
 - *TestIO*: Synthetic IO (Async) tests.
 Before running this one, make sure to run the script `code/Tests/TestIO.bat` (or `code/Tests/TestIO.sh`).